Solar in Casper, WY: 2026 Cost, Savings & Payback

 How much do solar panels cost in Casper, WY?

-The average cost of a 6kW solar panel system in Casper is approximately $16,980 before incentives ($2.83/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $11,886.
-Wyoming net metering; no state tax credit; property tax exemption.
+The average cost of a 6kW solar panel system in Casper is approximately $16,980 before local or state incentives ($2.83/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Wyoming net metering; no state tax credit; property tax exemption

 How many peak sun hours does Casper get?